 Meeting Attendance.
-Our Board of Directors met seven times during 2019.
-During 2019, each director attended at least 75% of the aggregate of the number of Board meetings and the number of meetings held by all committees on which he or she served.
-Dr. Said attended all of the Board meetings and committee meetings on which she served following her appointment to the Board in August 2019.
+Our Board of Directors met 10 times during 2020.
+During 2020, each director attended at least 75% of the aggregate of the number of Board meetings and the number of meetings held by all committees on which he or she served.
 The Board of Directors has adopted a policy under which each member of the Board of Directors makes every effort to, but is not required to, attend each annual meeting of our stockholders.
-Seven of our eight directors (at the time) attended our annual meeting of stockholders in 2019.
+Each of our directors attended our annual meeting of stockholders in 2020.

 Audit Committee.
 Our Audit Committee's role and responsibilities are set forth in the Audit Committee's written charter and include the authority to retain and terminate the services of our independent registered public accounting firm.
 In addition, the Audit Committee reviews annual financial statements, considers matters relating to accounting policy and internal controls, and reviews the scope of annual audits.
 This committee currently has three members, Christopher Kiritsy (Chairman), James Geraghty, and Peter Kiener, D.Phil.
-All members of the Audit Committees statisfy the current independence standards promulgated by the SEC and by The Nasdaq Stock Market, as such standards apply specifically to members of audit committees.
-The Board of Directors has determined that Mr. Kiritsy is an "audit committee financial expert," as the SEC has defined that term in Item 407 of Regulation S-K. The Audit Committee met nine times during 2019.
+All members of the Audit Committee satisfy the current independence standards promulgated by the SEC and by The Nasdaq Stock Market, as such standards apply specifically to members of audit committees.
+The Board of Directors has determined that Mr. Kiritsy is an "audit committee financial expert," as the SEC has defined that term in Item 407 of Regulation S-K. The Audit Committee met seven times during 2020.
 Please also see the report of the Audit Committee set forth elsewhere in this proxy statement.

-A copy of the Audit Committee's written charter is publicly available on our website atwww.pieris.com.
+A copy of the Audit Committee's written charter is publicly available on our website at www.pieris.com.

 Compensation Committee.
 Our Compensation Committee's role and responsibilities are set forth in the Compensation Committee's written charter and include reviewing, approving and making recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of the Board of Directors are carried out and that such policies, practices and procedures contribute to our success.
 This committee currently has three members, Christopher Kiritsy (Chairman), Michael Richman, and Matthew L. Sherman, M.D.
 All members of the Compensation Committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.
-The Compensation Committee met eight times in 2019.
+The Compensation Committee met six times during 2020.